No country for young women? Myanmar's battle against rape

 "Domestic abuse in Myanmar is regarded as a family matter and even if it is reported, the police fail to take action," she explains, adding that many still view it as a normal part of marriage that women must endure.

-The United Nations has warned violence against women and girls is a "silent emergency" in the country, with incidents spanning groping on public transport to trafficking, and has called for a zero-tolerance approach in communities, police, and the justice system.
+The UN has warned that violence against women and girls is a "silent emergency" in the country, with incidents spanning groping on public transport to trafficking, and has called for a zero-tolerance approach in communities, police, and the justice system.

 But Ms Hla Hla Yee says these figures are just the tip of the iceberg in the country of 54 million.

-There is no specific law against domestic abuse and the penalty of marital rape is a maximum of two years in prison.
+There is no specific law against domestic abuse and the penalty for marital rape is a maximum of two years in prison.

 "Women's rights are not prioritised and are not respected," the 38-year-old explains.